AdaCore/training_material/courses/rust_essentials/200_error_handling/03-result.rst

 .. note::

-  You need to handle both good and bad variants!
+  You need to handle both variants!

 ------------------
 Handling Results